 10. Allow to cool and place in the freezer for 30 mins.

-I’ve since seen variations topped with red and green crushed M&Ms and called Christmas Crack!
+* I’ve since seen variations topped with red and green crushed M&Ms for a particularly festive Christmas Crack!

 These can be stored in an airtight tub, if they last that long.